barchart/alerting-service-public/docs/content/appendices/data_structure_glossary.md

 ## Condition

-**A "condition" is a logical statement which is continuously evaluated as a data feed processed.** Waiting for the price of Apple stock to exceed $600 is a condition.
-A condition is always contained within an alert.
+**A "condition" constitutes a logical expression which is repeatedly evaluated as a data feed is processed.** A condition is always contained within an [alert](#Alert).

-Here is an example — using the fewest fields necessary — to create a condition (for use with an alert):
+Here is an example — using the fewest fields necessary — to create a condition (for use within an [alert](#Alert)):

 ```json (psuedo)
 {